 Secondary injuries can also result from military service.
 For example, if you have injured one leg, you may put more weight on your other leg to compensate.
 Over time, the extra weight on your good leg can increase wear and tear to cause a secondary joint and musculoskeletal injury or a chronic condition like arthritis.

-Yes, you can get compensation for arthritis caused by service-connected injuries.
+Yes, you can get VA disability for arthritis caused by service-connected injuries.
 While there are several different types of arthritis, the most common are osteoarthritis and rheumatoid arthritis.
 Many veterans have osteoarthritis because they have injured their joints.

 Symptoms of arthritis include:

 - Decreased range of motion

 VA Disability for Carpal Tunnel

 Veterans may develop carpal tunnel syndrome from keeping their wrists bent in an awkward position.
 Over time, this damages the median nerve that passes through your forearm and hand.
 Yet, you’ll only receive VA disability for carpal tunnel if it affects your range of movement and quality of life.
 This is why it’s important to hire one of our VA disability for carpal tunnel by proving your condition is connected to service and serious enough to warrant compensation.to represent your case.
 They’ll be able to help you get

 How are joint and musculoskeletal injuries sustained during service?